Trends and climate

 Several economic and political developments are affecting M&A transactions in Israel, including the following:

-- In addition to the negative trends affecting the global initial public offering markets, the Tel Aviv Stock Exchange remains unattractive to local high-tech companies seeking to raise equity capital at attractive valuations (of the 13 Israeli high-tech initial public offerings in 2017, only three were on the Tel Aviv Stock Exchange).
+- In addition to the negative trends affecting the global initial public offering markets, the Tel Aviv Stock Exchange remains unattractive to local high-tech companies seeking to raise equity capital at attractive valuations (of the 8 Israeli high-tech initial public offerings in 2018, five were traded on Nasdaq and three were traded in Australia).
 As a consequence, M&A deals remain the preferred ‘exit route’ for Israeli companies.

 - The availability of private funding – through institutional investors, venture capital, private equity funds and others – combined with low interest rates keeps companies private and leaves the M&A route open for developed companies.

-- 2017 saw a global boom in start-ups raising capital through initial coin offerings (ICOs), with entrepreneurs seeking to bypass applicable securities regulations.
-While in 2017 there were no ICOs held in Israel, certain Israeli entrepreneurs took their ventures offshore to pursue this financing route.
+- While in 2018 there were no ICOs held in Israel, certain Israeli entrepreneurs took their ventures offshore to pursue this financing route.

 Are any sectors experiencing significant M&A activity?